Posts

 Image

-(Google Images) I'm always hearing something new about ways to treat asthma, the latest one I heard involves drinking coffee to treat asthma.
+I'm always hearing something new about ways to treat asthma, the latest one I heard involves drinking coffee to treat asthma.
 According to a New York Times article , caffeine has a substance that acts similar to theophylline , which is a drug used to treat asthma.
 Can caffeine replace theophylline?
 The Times article says that coffee can result in a small improvement in lung function for 2-4 hours.
 But it also says that the improvements are very slight , not enough to act as a replacement for medication.
+You would have to drink several cups of coffee to equal what's in a puff of Albuterol.
+And it's hard to drink anything when you are coughing and short of breath.
 If you are having problems breathing, I would not suggest drinking coffee!
 Use your inhaler!
 If you feel like your inhaler isn't working, call your doctor.
 The majority of people (medical personnel included) don't use their inhalers properly.
-So, you may not be getting as much medication into your lungs as you think you are.
-Simply changing the way you use your inhaler can improve your asthma dramatically.
-Click here to view an asthma telehealth by David Yo
+So, you may not be getting as much medi...

 Image

-(Allergy and Asthma Network Mothers of America) Do you ever look at a poster like this and think "huh?
+(Allergy and Asthma Network) Do you ever look at a poster like this and think "huh?
 I'm confused!"
 Join the club.
 It seems a lot of people are confused, there are discs and inhalers.
 So what do you use and for what?
 All the discs I have seen are for maintenance medication, so you use them every day.
 But what about metered dose inhalers?
 They look the same, except for color, so which ones are used for every day (maintenance or controller medications) and which are used for when you are having problems breathing (rescue or emergency inhalers)?
 It's hard to tell a difference, Son #2 has two inhalers, one is Advair (so he uses it every day) the other is Xopenex, so he uses it when he's having problems breathing.
 One is purple, one is blue.
 Hubby can't tell the difference, as much as I love him, he wouldn't know what to do if Son #2 was in trouble.
-I know some companies are developing stickers to put on inhalers.
-The Utah Asthma Program is w
+I know some companies are developing stickers to put on inhalers ."Iggy and the Inhalers" has ...

 Asthma Action Plans